cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   All rights for a usage outside the free context of CrypTool application remain with the appropriate owners/authors.

-- The companies
+- The companies (See chapter 1.2)
   - Secude IT Security Ltd,
-  - Shamus Software Ltd (Miracl) and
+  - Shamus Software Ltd and
-  - cv cryptovision Ltd (see above) allowed us gratefully to use their cryptographic libraries.
+  - cv cryptovision Ltd
+  allowed us gratefully to use their cryptographic libraries.
   These libraries distributed with CrypTool are not allowed to be used in another context than CrypTool without contacting the